 Scientific name: Thecla betulae

-An elusive butterfly that spends most of its time either high in the canopy of trees or hiding in hedgerows.
+The largest hairstreak in the UK is an elusive butterfly that spends most of its time either high in the canopy of trees, or hiding in hedgerows.

-It is locally distributed in southern Britain and mid-west Ireland and has undergone a substantial decline due to hedgerow removal and annual flailing, which removes eggs.
+The Brown Hairstreak is locally distributed in southern Britain and mid-west Ireland.
+It has undergone a substantial decline due to hedgerow removal and annual flailing, which removes eggs.

 Size and Family